 - have a history of cancer (except non-melanoma skin cancer) within the past five years

-For those who don’t meet the screening criteria, a physician’s order is required.
+A physician’s order is required for those not meeting the screening criteria.
 Please speak with your physician or call 479-695-0081 to schedule an appointment with a Chest Clinic pulmonologist (lung specialist) to discuss the risks and benefits of screening.